dsorokin/aivika/README.md

 Aivika Simulation Library] [4] for more details.
 This document is included in the distributive of Aivika but you can usually find a more recent version by the link provided.

+P.S.

+Two items, streams and processors, are not yet tested.
+This is a goal for the future version of Aivika.
+The main reason why I ever uploaded my three packages is that the Aivika Experiment Chart package was broken in its dependencies, namely, when using the charting library.
+So, I decided to provide the compilable packages again.

+Although I would like to say that the mentioned streams and processors will be the main improvement in the future version as they actually allow defining some DES models on a very high level as you would define them with help of diagrams.

+Also the queues and server are not tested carefully.
+Use at your own risk.
+At least, the infinite queue seems to be working.

 [1]: http://hackage.haskell.org/package/aivika  "Aivika"
 [2]: http://hackage.haskell.org/package/aivika-experiment  "Aivika Experiment"